HelsinkiHacklab/eyefi_flickr_auto_upload/README.md

 # eyefi_flickr_auto_upload

+_(This is more like tutorial or an example rather than a project - in fact all Eye-Fi related stuff is handled by eyefiserver2)_

 Upload photos to Flickr albums using X2 Eye-Fi card and Raspberry Pi 3.

 ## Features
  * Replacement for soon-to-be-discontinued Eye-Fi Center auto-upload
  * Gets photos from the card, uploads them to Flickr
  * Sorts photos in folders in RasPi and in albums by date in Flickr using exif data

 ## Requirements